rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 Qt Creator
 ----------
-QT Creator is an open source IDE made by same developers as Qt.
+QT Creator is an open-source IDE made by the same developers as Qt.

 Even though Cutter has qmake project cutter.pro it is recommended to use the CMake project in QTCreator.
 QTCreator support for CMake is as good as qmake one but not all Cutter project configuration options are available in qmake project and in future Cutter qmake project might be removed.